spdx/LicenseListPublisher/README.md

 # LicenseListPublisher

 This is the source code repository for the tool that generates license data found in the [license-list-data](https://github.com/spdx/license-list-data) repository.
-The source for the the data is located in the [license-list-XML](https://github.com/spdx/license-list-XML) repository.
+The source for the data is located in the [license-list-XML](https://github.com/spdx/license-list-XML) repository.

 ## Code quality badges